 The possibilities with account management are truly endless, especially when you pair them to monday.com’s integrations with tools like Zapier, which connects with 3,000+ apps.

 5. Keep refining your skills as an account manager

 Acquiring desirable account manager skills comes down to experience and training.
-With time, your clients will throw all sorts of unique scenarios your way, and each one will present an opportunity for learning new skills, creating connections, and building confidence.
+With time, your customers will throw all sorts of unique scenarios your way, and each one will present an opportunity for learning new skills, creating connections, and building confidence.

-Experience is often the best teacher since there’s usually no option other than providing value and meeting your client’s needs.
+Experience is often the best teacher since there’s usually no option other than providing value and meeting your customer’s needs.
 Proactively seeking out training opportunities to grow outside of your normal day-to-day takes commitment.
 It means sacrificing some of your already limited time as an account manager to work on yourself.